alec-scott/Algothon-GitHub/README.md

-# SIG x FinTechSoc Algothon 2021
+# SIG x FinTechSoc Algothon 2021 - Team Benjamin Greyham
 Contains evaluation program, relevant price data and an example algorithm/submission file for the Algothon.
 We'd highly recommend cloning this repo to use a base for your algorithm development, and to make it easier for submission.

 **Good luck!**